Upstash Serverless Redis

 Advantages

-- REST API - access your database using simple REST API
+- REST API: You can access your database using a simple REST API.

-- Pay-per-request - pay only for what you use.
-Refer to Upstash pricing
+- Pay-per-request: You only pay for what you use.
+See the Upstash pricing for more details.

 Disadvantages

-- Separate billing - Even though Stacktape seamlessly integrates Upstash Redis to your stacks, you still need to manage your billing separately.
+- Separate billing: Although Stacktape integrates with Upstash, you will still need to manage your billing separately.

 Provider configuration